 Every student enrolled in the Graduate School of Biomedical Sciences (GSBS), whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
-The Graduate School of Biomedical Sciences reserves the right to place on probation or to dismiss any graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of TTUHSC.
+The GSBS reserves the right to place on probation or to dismiss any graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of TTUHSC.

 - 1. If a student's graduate GPA for a particular semester falls below 3.0, the student will be placed on academic probation.
-The student must make a 3.0 GPA or better in each semester in which he or she is enrolled.
+The student must make a 3.0 GPA or better in each subsequent semester in which he or she is enrolled.
 Failure to maintain a 3.0 GPA in each succeeding semester, may result in academic dismissal from GSBS.
-Regulations governing scholastic probation are based on semester grade-point averages and will be applied regardless of overall gradepoint average. - 2.
+Regulations governing scholastic probation are based on semester grade-point averages and will be applied regardless of overall grade- point average. - 2.
 Academic programs or concentrations may apply standards for probation and suspension higher than those established by the Graduate School of Biomedical Sciences.
-Such standards are to be approved by the GSBS Office, and actions based thereon are to be recommended by the graduate advisor and forwarded to the GSBS Office. - 3.
+Such standards are to be approved by the GSBS Office, and actions based thereon are to be recommended by the graduate advisor and forwarded to the GSBS Office.
+Program and concentration specific standards can be found in the guidelines for each program and concentration. - 3.
 The minimum requirement for graduation is a cumulative GPA of 3.0 in all courses taken for graduate credit, exclusive of the credits for the thesis/dissertation.

-Students that are placed on academic probation will lose their tuition & fee scholarships for the semester immediately preceding the semester that they are placed on academic probation.
+Students that are placed on academic probation will lose their tuition & fee scholarships for the semester immediately following the semester that they are placed on academic probation.
 The student must make a 3.0 GPA or better in the semester that the scholarship is forfeited to regain the tuition & fee scholarship.
 Students on academic probation will not be eligible for scholarships.